 In September 1983, the Insurance Service Office came to Fort Oglethorpe and re-rated the fire protection.
 The fire rating prior to the re-rating was a Class 7 in the City.
 The re-rated class was a Class 4.
 During this period the only department in the area that had a higher class rating was Chattanooga Fire Department with a Class 3.

 Harold Randy Camp took over as Fire Chief with the retirement of Harold Cook in 1991.
-Under Chief Camp’s guidance the department has been able to go away from the fire subscription service to being county and city funded.
+The department transitioned away from the fire subscription service to being county and city funded.
 When Walker County started funding the fire service, they started their own fire service to be called Walker County Fire & Rescue.